taolson/Admiran/doc/Compiler.md

     ]

 ## `name.m`
-We'll start with `name.m`, which defines the `name` data type used throughout the compiler to specify variable, function, constructor, and type names.  `name`s can be one of:
+We'll start with the module `name.m`, which defines the `name` data type used throughout the compiler to specify variable, function, constructor, and type names.  `name`s can be one of:

 * `Unqualified`: a name that has not yet been qualified with a module
 * `Unresolved`: a name that is qualified by a module in the source code, but hasn't been resolved (verified)